DaveMBush/davembush.github.io/source/_posts/An-Angular-Application-Architecture-That-Works.md

 In the past, you would have just coded for that process to start.
 Here, that action could just as easily happen on some other computer, or at least some other thread.
 And so, instead of coding "do this, then that, then this other thing."
 You are coding, "when I get notified, I'm going to do this and then, optionally, notify the system that I'm done."

 And so, we favor Functional/Reactive programming because it makes our programs more stable but we admit that not everything can be done using a Functional/Reactive model.

+## Data over Presentation

+This is a specific instance of the previous point, but I want to call it out directly because I recognize that it is not quite as obvious to most people as it is to me.

+Most programmers, because they are still thinking in an imperative model, think of their code in terms of the presentation layer.
+What this means in terms of how they code is that when an event occurs in the view, they tend to fire an action.
+Sometimes this is the right thing to do.
+But, if the action that just occurred in the view also changed the state of your data in someway, it would make more sense to observe the data change in your store and react to it there than to fire off an event from the view to do the same thing.

+By following the rule of Data over Presentation, you benefit in two ways.
+The first is that more of your code will transfer to whatever JavaScript framework or library becomes popular in the future because RxJS is agnostic to which one you use.

+Second, by observing the data using `distinctUntilChanged()` you can ensure that you only respond when the data actually changed instead of every time it looks like there may have been a change.